Saunders Taylor

-John Saunders Taylor (February 23, 1875 – 1958) was a college football player and coach as well as an attorney.
+John Saunders Taylor (February 23, 1875 – 1958) was an American college football player and coach as well as an attorney.

 Early years

 He was born on February 23, 1875, in Norfolk, Virginia, the son of Walter Herron Taylor.

 Johns Hopkins

 Taylor attended Johns Hopkins University and received a degree in electrical engineering.
 He played football and baseball.

 University of Virginia

 He then attended the University of Virginia, where he was one of the school's great quarterbacks.

 1894

 Taylor was selected All-Southern for his one season of work in 1894.

 Coaching career

 He assisted his alma mater and Arlie C. Jones at V. P. I.